6 Ways To Live A Yoga Lifestyle & Balance Your Body & Mind On & Off The Mat

 If you are new to yoga and interested in applying yogic principles to your daily life off the yoga mat, here are a few modern yogic practices you can consider incorporating into your life to get you started.

-Takeaway on how to live a yoga lifestyle
+Takeaway on living a yoga lifestyle

 Many modern yogis wonder if they are practicing yoga enough in their day-to-day life.
 They may also question whether living a true yoga lifestyle outside an ashram is possible.
 So what is the truth?